 My students have mostly blogged in the past, but they could have also vlogged, made a podcast, a documentary, or simply provided updates on their own social media sites.

 I took students on a bio trip to Costa Rica a few years ago and we blogged about the experience right here on Experiential Learning Depot's website - check it out.

 Before students take the trip, ask them to contact organizations along the route that reflects their interests.
 For example, students interested in environmental science or nature may be interested in cleaning up road litter along the way or plastics washed up along beaches.

-Have students do PBL projects on the history of places they stop on their trip.
-They might want to know how the infrastructure of towns has changed over the past 100 years, the history of the people and changing demographics, the history of specific monuments located in each town they stop, or even the history of particular buildings such as lighthouses, factories, schools, or abandoned buildings.
+Have students do project-based learning experiences on the history of places they visit on their road trip.
+Students might want to know how the infrastructure of towns have changed over the past 100 years, the history of the people and changing demographics, the history of specific monuments located in each town they stop, or even the history of particular buildings such as lighthouses, factories, schools, or abandoned buildings.

 Happy road tripping!

 Check out more blog posts on educational travel:

 Did you know there is an experiential learning Facebook group?
 Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about experiential learning ideas such as real world learning in the classroom.

 Follow Experiential Learning Depot on Pinterest, Facebook, Youtube, and Instagram for more on experiential education.

 Observe.
 Question.
 Explore.
 Share.